ultimate271/notes/dostoevsky/brothers04.03.md

 wouldn’t have hurt me like this for nothing.
 So what have I done?
 How have I wronged you, tell me?”

+#### The boy runs off, and Aloysha, though he wishes to understand these events, decides he does not have the time to pursue at the moment
 Instead of answering, the boy broke into a loud tearful wail and ran away.
 Alyosha walked slowly after him towards Mihailovsky Street, and for a long time he saw the child running in the distance as fast as ever, not turning